Tung-hehe/logic-puzzles-solver/docs/galaxies.md

 - $P(i, j, g)$: set of all path from cell $i, j$ to center of galaxy $g$
     - Each cell conect with 4 other cells: top, right, left, down
     - For each cell $(i, j) \in F_g$ we find all path from $c$ to the center of galaxy $g$
-    - Remove paths containt at least one cycle
+    - Remove paths contain at least one cycle
 - $V(p)$: set of all cells in path $p$ except head cell and tail cell
 - $s_r(i, g)$: symmetric row of cell $(i, j)$ with center of galaxy $g$
 - $s_c(j, g)$: symmetric columns of cell $(i, j)$ with center of galaxy $g$